benoitpas/aoc-2023/README.md

 ## Day 9

-Part 1: Quite easy to implement without a loop using a lazy stream
+Part 1: Quite easy to implement without a loop using a lazy stream (I just remembered doing Day 10 they were deprecated and replaced by LazyList)

+Part 2: Adapt the extrapolation algorithm to use the first element of the seqquences instead of the last element.

+## Day 10

+Part 1: From the start, find all the distances ['breadth' first](https://en.wikipedia.org/wiki/Breadth-first_search) and stop when all positions in the loop have been explored.
+Implemented using a LazyList.